 We want to ensure you feel confident in using all the learning resources available to you, so check out our online learning page for helpful information and advice.

 Visiting our COVID-19 secure campuses

-In August 2020, we reopened most of our buildings after taking extensive measures to ensure these are COVID-19 secure.
+We have reopened most of our buildings after taking extensive measures to ensure these are COVID-19 secure.

 Access remains restricted and you are only permitted to visit our COVID-19 secure buildings if you are attending an event on your timetable or if you have a booking.
 Please do not arrive on campus unless you have been invited or have a booked appointment, as access will be refused.